 Import products to WooCommerce in one click.
 If a supplier runs out or you find a better source, swap suppliers without changing product URLs.
 Set global pricing rules to go from sourcing to selling faster, and use advanced variant mapping.

-You also get a Chrome extension and 24/7 support.
+You also get a browser extension and 24/7 support.
 The product editor makes copy updates easy and lets you build pricing rules based on your profit margins.

-Start a 14-day free trial of Importify, and save 20% with annual billing.
+Start a free trial of Importify, and save up to ~20% with annual billing.

 DSers — Best Shopify Plugin & Directory